 How much does Clearvite cost?

 Clearvite costs about $60.
-If you want to purchase it from the official website, you will need to create account.
 One bottle lasts less than one month.

 How should I take Clearvite?